stacks-network/docs/_core/smart/tutorial.md

 import { Client, Provider, ProviderRegistry, Result } from "@blockstack/clarity";
 ```

-### Initiliazing a client
+### Initializing a client

-At the test start, we are initializing contract instance `helloWorldClient` and a provider that simulates interactions with the Stacks 2.0 blockchain.
+At the test start, we are initializing a contract instance `helloWorldClient` and a provider that simulates interactions with the Stacks 2.0 blockchain.
+If this were in a production environment, the contract instance would be the equivalent of a contract deployed to the blockchain.
+The provider would be the Stacks blockchain.

 ```js
 let helloWorldClient: Client;